MauricioFBL/FacerecognitioMLP/README.md

 It requires Python 3.6 or higher, check your Python version first.

-The [requirements.txt](requirements.txt) should list and install all the required Python libraries that the Master Table depend on, and they can be installed using:
+The [requirements.txt](requirements.txt) should list and install all the required Python libraries that process depend on, and they can be installed using:

 `pip install -r requirements.txt`